ekonda/kutana/docs/environment.rst

 - **send_message**

-  This fields is used for replying to users.
+  If accepts "message" and "peer_id" as first arguments.
+It also accepts optional argument "attachment" (can be list of :class:`.Attachment`).

+  - :class:`.VKController`: also accepts "sticker_id", "payload" and
+    "keyboard".

 - **upload_photo**

   This field contains coroutine for uploading photos.
-It accepts file as first argument.
+It accepts "file" as first argument.
 It can be bytes, file or path to file.
-It also accepts optional parameter peer_id.
+It also accepts optional parameter "peer_id".

 - **upload_doc**

   This field contains coroutine for uploading files.
-It accepts file as first argument.
+It accepts "file" as first argument.
 It can be bytes, file or path to file.
-It also accepts optional parameters peer_id and filename.
+It also accepts optional parameters "peer_id" and "filename".

-  - :class:`.VKController`: also accepts option argument doctype that can be used to upload audio messages.
+  - :class:`.VKController`: also accepts optional argument "doctype" that can be used to upload audio messages.